acere/SagemakerStudioCDK/README.md

 # Template for deploying SageMaker Studio within a Public VPC

-THe template is written using `CDK`, and can be synthetized into a cloudformation template using
+This template is written using `CDK`, and can be synthetized into a cloudformation template using

 ```terminal
 ~$ cdk synth